-For more information, see the SAP Business One Administrator's Guide, version for SAP HANA at https://help.sap.com/viewer/p/SAP_BUSINESS_ONE_VERSION_FOR_SAP_HANA.
+For more information, see the Installing the Service Layer charpter in the SAP Business One Administrator's Guides (version for SQL and version for SAP HANA).

 3 Consuming SAP Business One Service Layer

 This section explains how to consume SAP Business One Service Layer and provides examples.
 For a full list of exposed entities and actions, refer to metadata returned by your service or the API reference of SAP Business One Service Layer.